MbayeFall/LS-Introduction-to-Javascript-Book/README.md

-README.md
-Create a folder for each chapter and a file for each exercise
+The exercises that I've done going through the Introduction to Javascript book.
+Each folder represents a chapter
+Each file an exercise